BestTimesToVisit.com Logo

 packing

 Pack layers!
-The temperature in La Paz can fluctuate greatly throughout the day.
-Bring comfortable walking shoes as you'll be doing a lot of walking on uneven terrain.
-Don't forget sunscreen and a hat, even on cloudy days, due to the high altitude.
+La Paz's weather can change dramatically throughout the day.
+Bring comfortable walking shoes, as you'll be doing a lot of walking on uneven terrain.
+Sunscreen and a hat are also essential, even on cloudy days, due to the high altitude.

 Weather Details